SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This article provides a high-level checklist of onboarding tasks for Cloud SIEM Enterprise (CSE) administrators.
-This setup guide ensures that you follow best practices, and helps you obtain maximum value from the CSE by showing you how to leverage all of the features of the Cloud SIEM solution.
+This article provides a high-level checklist of onboarding tasks and best practices for Cloud SIEM Enterprise (CSE) administrators.
+This setup guide shows you how to maximize value from CSE by leveraging all of its features.

 Sumo Logic also offers a complete CSE Quickstart package through the Professional Services team that covers these checklist items, as well as tuning and other configurations not listed here.